-Due to the rising cost of improvements and the declining funds for preserving existing infrastructure it is challenging to make improvements to the pavement network.
+Due to the rising cost of improvements and the declining funds for preserving existing infrastructure, it is challenging to make improvements to the pavement network.
 Building a historical and measurable database of conditions in the Montachusett region allows for a snapshot of overall conditions which will allow us to determine how the network changes over time.
 Maintaining historical databases of bridge and pavement data paired with applying proven methods of asset management is recommended.
+Conditions should be closely monitored due to the threat of a deteriorating network.